 Businesses have never done as much hiring as they do today.
 Big firms usually outsource the enormous task.
 Other firms prefer to be more hands-on with finding and hiring talent.
 In-house hiring managers work to fill open positions, create job descriptions, and note the needed key words for their electronic applicant-tracking-system (ATS).
 The complexity arrives afterwards.
 Hiring managers are tasked with the enormous responsibility in finding the best applicants amidst hundreds of applications.
 For companies like Google, more than 2 million job applications are submitted per year.
 That’s why technology—artificial intelligence, specifically— is amped to present a special tool for recruiting and hiring.
 AI video software companies like HireVue uses video to detect how candidates use certain words, tonal inflection, and other cues to uncover connections between candidates and the job position needs.
-Retorio supports companies like Lufthansa, BMW, and other fast-growing corporations to find and qualify the best candidates.
+Retorio supports various fast-growing corporations to find and qualify the best candidates.
 Using advanced psychological research and its AI video software, Retorio is helping hiring managers develop an authentic connection that also halves their most redundant tasks.

 Collaborate with influencers on branded content